Skip to main content

 Further information can be found here https://www.electricalsafetyfirst.org.uk/guidance/advice-for-you/landlords/

-Portable Appliance Testing (PAT) is the process of checking electrical appliances for safety through a series of visual inspections and electronic tests.
+Portable Appliance Testing (PAT) is now known as Electrical Equipment Testing (EET) and is the process of checking electrical appliances for safety through a series of visual inspections and electronic tests.
 Where a landlord provides an electrical appliance as part of a tenancy, the law expects the appliance will be maintained in a safe condition that will not cause harm to the tenant.
+Any appliance more than 12 months old should be tested annually.

 Further information can be found here https://www.electricalsafetyfirst.org.uk/find-an-electrician/pat-testing-explained